Recipe Overview

 • Olive Oil: Olive oil ties everything together and helps the herbs and spices stick to the chicken and potatoes.
 Avocado oil also works well here.

+Preheat the oven.
 This is an easy sheet pan chicken dinner.
-Get a nice big rimmed sheet pan out and preheat the oven to 450°F. You want that oven nice and hot to get good crispy results.
+Get a nice big rimmed sheet pan out and preheat the oven to 450°F. You want that oven good and hot to get crispy results.

-Well, almost.
+Roast for 30 minutes.
 Give the potatoes a stir once during the cooking time so they brown evenly.
+It isn’t necessary to flip the drumsticks but you can if you want to.
 The chicken is done in about thirty minutes, or when an instant read thermometer reads 165°F. Make sure the tip of thermometer is inserted in the meatiest part of the leg and not touching the bone.
+Juices should run clear, not pink or red, at this temperature.

 Chicken drumstick and roasted potatoes on a plate.

 • Chicken legs and thighs can be used interchangeably.
-If they are connected (leg quarters), the chicken will take longer to roast, about forty minutes.
-I don’t recommend using leg quarters for this recipe because the potatoes tend to burn with the longer roasting time.
+However, if they are connected (leg quarters), the chicken will take longer to roast, about forty minutes.
+I really don’t recommend using leg quarters for this recipe because the potatoes tend to burn with the longer roasting time.

-• Prefer to roast a whole chicken with the fixings?
+• Roast a whole chicken.
+Prefer to roast a whole chicken with all the fixings?
 Try this fail-proof roasted chicken.
 Oven roasted bone-in chicken breasts are a great alternative, too.

-• Use all sweet potatoes, or all russet potatoes, if you prefer.
-Omit the onion, or add extra.
+• Choose your potato.
+Use all sweet potatoes, or all russet potatoes, if you prefer.
+Yukon gold potatoes, baby potatoes, or red potatoes are good choices, as well.

-• Try different mixtures of spices or herbs for a different flavor profile.
+• Change up the seasoning.
+Try different mixtures of spices or herbs for a different flavor profile on your roasted chicken drumsticks.
 Chili powder, five spice powder, or smoked paprika are good choices.
+I often use my all purpose seasoning.

 Roasted potatoes and drumsticks on a sheet pan.